Big Sky Fire District Board of Trustees

 Mission Statement of the Big Sky Fire District Board of Trustees

-The Big Sky Fire Department Board of Trustees seeks to:
+The Big Sky Fire District Board of Trustees seeks to:

 Represent our constituents and respond to their needs and concerns; serve with integrity and transparency; treat everyone with respect; and deserve the trust of the community and emergency responders.

-Provide the resources needed for fire and life safety services to residents and visitors in a fiscally prudent fashion balancing the benefits of these services against the cost.
-The Board will achieve these objectives by listening to the community and emergency response professionals, cooperating with other organizations and neighboring jurisdictions, and seeking the most efficient and best use of funds through effective budgeting and long range planning.
-The Board shall provide leadership to the Department as well as the community at large and serve as stewards of the Fire Department’s and community’s resources.
+Provide the resources needed for fire and life safety services to residents and visitors in a fiscally prudent manner, balancing the benefits of these services against their costs.
+The Board will achieve these objectives by listening to the community and emergency response professionals, cooperating with other organizations and neighboring jurisdictions, and seeking the most efficient and best use of funds through effective budgeting and long-range planning.
+The Board shall provide leadership to the Department and the community at large and serve as stewards of the Fire Department’s and the community’s resources.

 Preserve the trust and property of our constituents by ensuring the availability of appropriate emergency response services, disaster and fire prevention services, and public education.
-Providing these services requires planning, reliable equipment, extensive training, adequate staffing, and the adoption of and compliance with appropriate standards based on state codes, national codes and best practices.
-In a geographically isolated urban-wild land interface that requires a high degree of self-sufficiency, educating the community about how to address fire and life safety challenges is essential.
+Providing these services requires planning, reliable equipment, extensive training, adequate staffing, and the adoption and compliance with appropriate standards based on state and national codes and best practices.
+In a geographically isolated urban-wildland interface that requires a high degree of self-sufficiency, educating the community on how to address fire and life-safety challenges is essential.

-Protect the lives, health and safety of residents and visitors in medical emergencies and natural or human-caused disasters by ensuring that the Big Sky Fire Department operates at the highest level of safety, efficiency, professionalism, preparation, collaboration, and training.
-Further, the Board will protect the community’s investment in the Big Sky Fire Department by providing fiscal and management oversight of the Department to ensure adequate resources, leadership, readiness, and performance.
+Protect the lives, health, and safety of residents and visitors in medical emergencies and natural or human-caused disasters by ensuring that the Big Sky Fire Department operates at the highest level of safety, efficiency, professionalism, preparation, collaboration, and training.
+Further, the Board will protect the community’s investment in the Big Sky Fire Department by providing fiscal and management oversight to ensure adequate resources, leadership, readiness, and performance.

 Carol Collins